smizell/smizell.github.io/_posts/2016-11-17-hypermedia-design.markdown

 other implementation details, as they may cloud my thinking.
 Once I have a clear picture of the API, I will then start plugging it into various protocols like HTTP, but not until the end of this process.
 You may think about things in a different order than I have here, and that's OK.
-There is no right or wrong way I feel.
+In my opinion, there is no right or wrong approach to this.

 ## The Document Structure

-Let's start out by laying out a structure in YAML for our made-up format that lines up with the thought process I've outlined above.
+Let's start by laying out a structure in YAML for our made-up format that lines up with the thought process I've outlined above.
 We'll then walk through each step and fill in the important details along the way.